johanberntsson/ozmoo/documentation/manual/manual.md

 ## Build a game with optimized preloaded virtual memory data

-Use these step to build a game with optimized preloaded virtual memory data which will make the game as fast as possible at startup:
+Ozmoo has the option of optimizing which virtual memory blocks are loaded when the game starts.
+This is done to make the game as fast as possible in the beginning.

+Typically, this is a step you want to do when you have the release version of the game.
+If you do this optimization and then change the story file, adding or removing more than a few bytes, you should redo the optimization.

+Use these steps:

-1. At a command prompt, type "ruby make.rb -o -s mygame.z5"
+1. At a command prompt, type `ruby make.rb -o -s mygame.z5`.
+If you plan to release the game for the Commodore 128, add -t:c128 to this command.
+The text file produced in step 4 can then be used for all other Ozmoo platforms as well in step 5.

 2. Play the game, performing the actions you think the player is likely to do first.
 Keep playing until the game halts, printing a report with lots of numbers.
-(You can also end it and get the report earlier by typing xxx)
+If you have done a reasonable amount of moves (let's say 10-20 moves) and you don't feel like spending more time on this, type `xxx` to end the optimization session and print the results.

-3. In Vice, select Edit -> Copy from the menu
+3. Vice should now show a lot of hexadecimal numbers (and maybe some game text) on screen.
+In Vice, select `Edit -> Copy` from the menu to copy all of the screen contents.

-4. Create a text file (let's say you call it mygame_optimization.txt), paste the complete text you just copied from Vice into the file and save it.
+4. Create a new text file (let's say you call it `mygame_optimization.txt`), paste the complete text you just copied from Vice into the file and save it.

-5. At a command prompt, type "ruby make.rb -c mygame_optimization.txt mygame.z5"
+5. At a command prompt, type `ruby make.rb -c mygame_optimization.txt mygame.z5`.
+You can use `-cf` instead of `-c` to have Ozmoo fill up any free slots of RAM with more virtual memory blocks.
+This will pick the lowest blocks which haven't already been loaded.

+Repeat step 5 for all platforms you want to build the game for.

 # Targets